The Page Layout Stage allows build ready plans to be laid out before printing. You are given a drawing area that matches your chosen paper size.

-Please Note: All smart blocks will automatically update as you make changes to your design.
+NOTE: Smart Data Blocks update automatically as you make changes to your design.

 Pool Depth Profile (Pool Studio and Vip3D Only): The Pool Depth Profile creates a copy of the pool depth profile.

-Plant Legend (VizTerra and Vip3D Only): The Plant Legend allows you to automatically display a symbol legend listing plants and trees inserted into your design.
+Plant Legend: The Plant Legend allows you to automatically display a symbol legend listing plants and trees inserted into your design.
 When you create the legend you can choose which types plants and trees will be displayed.

-Item Legend (VizTerra and Vip3D Only): The Item Legend allows you to automatically display a symbol legend listing library items inserted into your design.
+Item Legend: The Item Legend allows you to automatically display a symbol legend listing library items inserted into your design.
 When you create the legend you can choose which types of items will be displayed.
 This allows you to create separate legends for items, lighting, and irrigation.

-Line Style Legend (VizTerra and Vip3D Only): The Line Style Legend allows you to automatically display the Line styles and assigned category.
+Line Style Legend: The Line Style Legend allows you to automatically display the Line styles and assigned category.

-Fill Style Legend (VizTerra and Vip3D Only): The Fill Style Legend allows you to automatically display the fill styles and assigned category.
+Fill Style Legend: The Fill Style Legend allows you to automatically display the fill styles and assigned category.

-Markup Symbol Legend (VizTerra and Vip3D Only): The Markup Symbol Legend allows you to automatically display markup symbols, quantity and name of symbol.
+Markup Symbol Legend: The Markup Symbol Legend allows you to automatically display markup symbols, quantity and name of symbol.

-Please Note: All legends will automatically update as you make changes to your design.
+NOTE: All legends update automatically as you make changes to your design.

-North Symbol (Vip3D Only): The North Symbol will automatically match the Orientation set in Stage 1: Project Information.
+North Symbol: The North Symbol will automatically match the Orientation set in Stage 1: Project Information.
 To add a custom North Symbol, create the symbol in Construction Markup and save as a template to the Symbols > North Symbols category.